 I can honestly say that the characters from Sunshine are a whole lot more likable and memorable than its predecessor.
 Still, I have to mention that none of them have been able to completely fill the gap that's been left behind by Nico.
 Though, Ruby is the cutest in the whole wide world and mostly makes up for it, however, not entirely.
-I kind of miss "Nico-Nico-Nii!", but I guess "Ganbaruby!" is a good enough replacement.
+I miss "Nico-Nico-Nii!", but I guess "Ganbaruby!" is a good enough replacement.
 I kind of go a little crazy whenever Ruby says it.

 Notable are the outstanding visuals, a huge improvement over the original.
 The show is very colorful and the background sceneries are very pretty, especially the seaside ones.
 And yes, there's still the use of 3DCGI during live performances.
 However, in Sunshine, it's less distracting, more fluid, and should now be on a tolerable level, which makes it more enjoyable to watch.

 The sound is what you would expect from the Love Live series.
 The musical performances are outstanding and definetly worthy of praise.
 The hardships the girls went through, following their dreams, you can actually feel the emotions they put into their songs.
 Mirai Ticket, sung in the final episode, is especially a good example.
 The vocals are great and the voices of all Aqours girls fit well with each other, not to mention the regular voice acting is admirable, too.
 Have I already mentioned Ruby's angelic voice?
 Great background music, too, by the way.